-Here we used carrots, sweet potatoes, and beets as our representative hard produce.
+We used carrots, sweet potatoes, and beets as our representative hard produce.
 The Juice Extractor did a middle-of-the-road job here as well.
-In our first test with carrots, it fell a little short, generating a below-average yield, about 10mL less than the average amount produced — though the juice produced only had minimal foam and pulp.
+Our first test with carrots fell a little short, generating a below-average yield, about 10mL less than the average amount produced — though the juice made only had minimal foam and pulp.

-For our final metric, we compared the difficulty in cleaning out each product after use.
-The Juice Extractor is relatively more complicated than many of the other models to clean.
-A high-quality cleaning brush is included, and it has dishwasher-safe components — which is good because it is a bit difficult to clean by hand.
-Both the strainer bowl and the pulp container have some hard-to-reach places that are trying to clean manually.
+We compared the difficulty in cleaning out each product after use for our final metric.
+The Juice Extractor is relatively more complicated than many other models to clean.
+This model includes a high-quality cleaning brush, and it has dishwasher-safe components, which is good because it is difficult to wash by hand.
+The strainer bowl and the pulp container have some hard-to-reach places that are trying to clean manually.

 The Cuisinart Juice Extractor isn't our favorite.
 It makes excellent mixed juice cocktails, so it might be worth considering if that is all you are planning on doing with it.
-But if you want to juice single ingredients or leafy greens, we recommend continuing your search.
+However, if you want to juice single ingredients or leafy greens, we recommend moving to other options.

 — David Wise and Austin Palmer